yugabyte/jdbc-yugabytedb/README.md

 </dependency>
 ```

-or you can visit to this link for the latest version of dependency: https://search.maven.org/artifact/com.yugabyte/jdbc-yugabytedb
+or you can visit to [maven central repository](https://search.maven.org/artifact/com.yugabyte/jdbc-yugabytedb) for the latest version of dependency

 ### Build locally